Virolahti is a municipality in Kymenlaakso, in the southeastern corner of Finland.

 The eastern end of the King's Road is at the border.

 You can get in by car, and there are also buses from Helsinki along regional road 170 (old highway 7).
-Buses between Finland and Russia, inasfar they still run because of the sanctions, stop at Vaalimaa.
+Buses between Finland and Russia stop at Vaalimaa, but they are unlikely to be running because of the sanctions.

 Get around